 Since our inception in 1997, we have devoted substantial resources to developing and seeking regulatory approval for Twirla, building our intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.
 While we anticipate that a portion of our operating expenses will continue to be related to research and development as we pursue our post-marketing studies for Twirla, including planning our long-term, prospective observational safety study, which is a post marketing requirement from the FDA, and evaluate the development of our pipeline, our operating expenses have substantially shifted towards commercialization activities for Twirla.
-As of June 30, 2022, we have significantly reduced our operating expenses through a number of measures, including optimizing our sales force, reducing reliance on third-party service providers, and targeting our advertising spend.
+As of September 30, 2022, we have significantly reduced our operating expenses through a number of measures, including optimizing our sales force, reducing reliance on third-party service providers, targeting our advertising spend, and reorganizing our executive leadership team and general personnel.
 We are committed to continue to look for ways to reduce expenses and focus efforts and resources on commercialization and uptake of Twirla.

 We have funded our operations primarily through sales of common stock, convertible preferred stock, convertible promissory notes and term loans.
-As of June 30, 2022, and December 31, 2021, we had \$13.0 million and \$19.1 million in cash and cash equivalents, respectively.
+As of September 30, 2022, and December 31, 2021, we had \$6.1 million and \$19.1 million in cash and cash equivalents, respectively.

 On February 10, 2020, we entered into a Credit Agreement and Guaranty with Perceptive Credit Holdings III, LP, a related party ("Perceptive"), for a senior secured term loan credit facility of up to \$35.0 million (the "Perceptive Credit Agreement").
 A first tranche of \$5.0 million was funded on execution of the Perceptive Credit Agreement.
 A second tranche of \$15.0 million was funded as a result of the approval of Twirla by the FDA.
-Another \$15.0 million tranche was to be available to us based on the achievement of a revenue milestone by December 31, 2021.
-We did not achieve that milestone and that tranche is no longer available to us.
-On February 26, 2021 the Perceptive Credit Agreement was amended ("Amended Perceptive Credit Agreement") by creating a fourth tranche of \$10.0 million that was to be available based on the achievement of a revenue milestone.
-We did not achieve that milestone and that tranche is no longer available to us.
-In addition, the Company received a covenant waiver pertaining to the existence of a "going concern" qualification in the accompanying opinion of the Company's auditors in the Company's Annual Report on Form 10-K, filed on March 1, 2021.
+On February 26, 2021 the Perceptive Credit Agreement was amended (the "Amended Perceptive Credit Agreement") by creating a fourth tranche of \$10.0 million that was to be available based on the achievement of a revenue milestone.
+The other tranches of debt under the Amended Perceptive Credit Facility are no longer available to us.
 In connection with the Amended Perceptive Credit Agreement, the Company issued to Perceptive a warrant to purchase 11,250 shares of the Company's common stock with an exercise price of \$10.03 per share.

-On January 7, 2022, we entered into a second amendment to the Perceptive Credit Agreement (the "Second Amendment").
-The Second Amendment waives our obligations to comply with certain financial covenants relating to minimum revenue requirements through September 30, 2022 and to file financial statements along with our Annual Report on Form 10-K that are not subject to any "going concern" qualification.
-The effectiveness of the Second Amendment is conditioned upon the satisfaction of certain conditions, including our raising additional capital and prepaying a portion of our outstanding debt.
-On January 7, 2022, we prepaid \$5.0 million of the outstanding debt, and in accordance with the terms of the Second Amendment, no prepayment premium was due.
-On March 10, 2022, we entered into a third amendment to the Perceptive Credit Agreement (the "Third Amendment").
-The Third Amendment waived our obligations to (1) comply with certain financial covenants relating to minimum revenue requirements through September 30, 2022, conditioned upon the satisfaction of certain conditions, including our raising additional capital and prepaying a portion of our outstanding debt by April 30, 2022 and (2) file financial statements along with our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 that are not subject to any "going concern" qualification.
-On May 11, 2022, we entered into a fourth amendment to the Perceptive Credit Agreement, (the "Fourth Amendment").
-The Fourth Amendment waived our obligations to comply with certain financial covenants relating to minimum revenue requirements through September 30, 2022, conditioned upon the satisfaction of certain conditions, including our raising additional capital and prepaying a portion of our outstanding debt by May 31, 2022.
-On July 8, 2022, we prepaid \$5.0 million of the outstanding debt, and in accordance with the terms of the Fourth Amendment, no prepayment premium was due.
-On July 25, 2022, we entered into a fifth amendment to the Perceptive Credit Agreement, as amended (the "Fifth Amendment").
+On January 7, 2022, we prepaid \$5.0 million of the outstanding debt, and Perceptive waived the prepayment premium.
+On July 8, 2022, we prepaid \$5.0 million of the outstanding debt, and Perceptive waived the prepayment premium.
+On July 25, 2022, we entered into a fifth amendment to the Amended Perceptive Credit Agreement, as amended (the "Fifth Amendment").
 Pursuant to the Fifth Amendment, Perceptive agreed to release its security interest in certain assets being transferred from the Company to Corium in connection with an amendment to the Company's Manufacturing and Commercialization Agreement with Corium and waive our obligations to comply with certain financial covenants through the end of 2022.
-In exchange, we agreed to prepay \$7 million of outstanding principal under the Perceptive Credit Agreement using the proceeds of recent sales under our ATM program with H.C.
+In exchange, we agreed to prepay \$7 million of outstanding principal under the Amended Perceptive Credit Agreement using the proceeds of recent sales under our ATM program with H.C.
 Wainwright & Co., LLC.
-Such payment was made on July 25, 2022, (and Perceptive waived the prepayment premium).
-Pursuant to the Fifth Amendment, beginning August 31, 2022, we are scheduled to make monthly principal payments in an amount equal to \$75,000 until February 10, 2024, at which time all remaining principal amount outstanding is due.
+Such payment was made on July 25, 2022, and Perceptive waived the prepayment premium.
+Pursuant to the Fifth Amendment, beginning August 31, 2022, we began making monthly principal payments in an amount equal to \$75,000 continuing until February 10, 2024, at which time all remaining principal amount outstanding is due.